-This new active image of the police allows the public the ability to feel that the officers are indeed community-minded and share the same concerns as the general public in a way that reinforces the bond between police and the public.
+This new active image of the police allows the public to feel that the officers are indeed community-minded and share the same concerns as the general public, reinforcing the bond between police and the public.

-It aids them in information gathering, and it also allows them to identify with the public in a way that helps them to be part of a positive force in the community.
+It aids them in information gathering and allows them to identify with the public in a way that helps them to be part of a positive force in the community.

-So, as you can see, there are many reasons and benefits as to why some officers in Las Vegas wear yellow uniforms.
-They are part of a community-oriented initiative by the Metro Police department to take a new direction in peacekeeping.
+So, as you can see, there are many reasons and benefits why some officers in Las Vegas wear yellow uniforms.
+They are part of a community-oriented initiative by the Metro Police Department to take a new direction in peacekeeping.

 No, many officers in Las Vegas wear the more traditional police uniforms.
-The Las Vegas Metro Police that wears yellow uniform shirts regularly are those on bicycle patrol.
-In addition, department volunteers wear a yellow shirt that clearly states that they are “volunteers” on the back.
+The Las Vegas Metro Police who wear yellow uniform shirts regularly are those on bicycle patrol.
+In addition, department volunteers wear a yellow shirt that clearly states they are “volunteers” on the back.

 LVMPD stands for the Las Vegas Metropolitan Police Department.
-The LVMPD also referred to as simply “Metro” is a joint City of Las Vegas and Clark County police force.
-Metro is responsible for anything in the Las Vegas city limits as well as the unincorporated areas within Clark County.
+The LVMPD, also called “Metro,” is a joint City of Las Vegas and Clark County police force.
+Metro is responsible for anything within Las Vegas city limits and the unincorporated areas within Clark County.

 Are there any discussions about changing the color of the uniforms?